- Last Updated: Tuesday, 24 March 2020

-There are three styles of resumes used today: combination, functional and chronological.
+There are three styles of resumes in use today: combination, functional and chronological.
 Each style has its strengths and weaknesses.
 As its name implies, the combination resume borrows from the best features of the other two styles, and is most effective when the writer has a great deal of experience.

 Each of the articles in this series has started out by reminding everyone the best resume style is the one that showcases the writer’s work experiences in the most marketable fashion.
 This means the best format highlights job skills as well as accomplishments.